SATZEL02/noise-sleep_tracker_app/README.md

 In case of successfull retrieval:
 - Returns status code 200
 - Returns array of record objects which include record ID, user ID, hours, createdAt and updatedAt<br><br>
-In case of empty array:
+In case of no record found:
 - Returns status code 200
 - Returns empty array<br><br>
 In case of error: